UPS Truck Accident Lawyers

 - Driving while texting

 In the same 2-year time period, UPS has been in 2,116 crashes that injured 1,047 people and killed 66 others.
 While tragic, these statistics are sadly common for the trucking industry.
-The UPS truck accident lawyers at Arnold & Itkin LLP want to hold companies accountable for the practices that make our roads less safe.
+The UPS truck accident lawyers at Arnold & Itkin LLP want to hold truck companies accountable when they make our roads less safe.
 More importantly, we want to make these companies accountable to the people they hurt.
 By doing so, we're able to make sure the victims of truck accidents are able to replace their medical costs, lost wages, future medical care, and more.

 If you were injured in a UPS truck accident, speak with Arnold & Itkin today.
 Call (888) 493-1629 or use our short online form to review your options with an attorney for free.